Put the theories you have learned into action.

-You will be enrolled in SOWK 8255 Concentration Social Work Field Education I during the first eight weeks of your field education.
+You will be enrolled in SOWK 8255 Advanced Social Work Field Education I during the first eight weeks of your field education.

 At the beginning of this course, you work in collaboration with your agency field instructor to develop an all-in-one education plan.
 This plan will include practice behaviors and learning activities to accomplish your desired learning outcomes, the criteria for meeting those outcomes, and identifying the person who will assess the degree to which the outcomes have been met.
 This plan will be reviewed during and at the end of your field education.

 Throughout this course, you will post bi-weekly logs to your field instructor.
 These logs will describe how what you have learned in coursework is being translated into practice.
 This exercise will provide you with opportunities to solicit feedback about performance issues and concerns related to the development of your social work professional identity.

 Through SOWK 8255, you will gain a better understanding of topics specific to professional social work identity, values and ethics, diversity, human rights, social and economic justice, and cultural competence with emphasis on Hispanic families and children.

 - Identify as a professional social worker and conduct yourself accordingly.

 - Apply social work ethical principles to guide your professional practice.